 If the insured person is not covered by other group insurance, the excess provision shall not be applicable and benefits will be payable by the school insurance up to the extent of the athletic insurance policy limits.
 Claims must be made to the school within 90 days of the date of the injury.
 Any portion of a claim that is not covered shall be the responsibility of the parents.
 Therefore, the district requires that all parents of student athletes sign a waiver acknowledging that they understand this provision.
 The district is not responsible for unpaid claims above the limits of the athletic insurance policy.

 CLUBS AND ACTIVITIES

-Adventurers in Education

-Art
+AATV AM Announcements JROTC Cadet Spanish

-Mock Trial Team
+Adventurers Mock Trial Team Stage Crew

-Stage Crew

-Bible

-Musical
+Bible Musical Student Council

-Black Student Union

-National Honor Society
+Black Student Union National Honor Society Tech Production

-Technology Production

-Book PA Math League Technology Student Assoc.
+Ecology PA Math League Technology Student Assoc.
 (TSA)